Leaf warbler: Distribution and habitat

 Its members occur in Eurasia, ranging into Wallacea and Africa with one species, the Arctic warbler, breeding as far east as Alaska.
 Many of the species breed at temperate and high latitudes in Eurasia and migrate substantial distances to winter in southeastern Asia, India, or Africa.
 One example is Tickell's leaf warbler, which breeds in scrub at high elevation in the Himalayas and on the Tibetan Plateau and then moves down-slope and south to winter in the Himalayan foothills of India and Burma.
 Most live in forest and scrub and many are canopy or sub-canopy dwellers.

 Behavior and ecology

 The family Phylloscopidae comprises many small tree-loving warbler species that feed by gleaning insects from leaves or catching food on the wing.

 Taxonomy

 The genus Phylloscopus was introduced by the German zoologist Friedrich Boie in 1826 to accommodate a single species, the willow warbler, which is therefore considered as the type species.
 The name combines the Ancient Greek phullon meaning "leaf" and skopos meaning "seeker" (from skopeo, "to watch").
-Phylloscopus is the only genus placed in the family Phylloscopidae that was introduced in 2006 by the Swedish ornithologist Per Alström and coworkers.
+Phylloscopus is the only genus placed in the family Phylloscopidae.
+The family was introduced in 2006 by the Swedish ornithologist Per Alström and coworkers.

+The following cladogram showing the family relationships is based on a study by Carl Oliveros and colleagues published in 2019.
+The number of species is taken from the Avilist taxonomy.

-The genus contains 81 species.
-Of these, eleven species were formerly placed in the genus Seicercus, but a 2018 molecular phylogeny study indicated that the genus Seicercus is a synonym of Phylloscopus, leaving the family Phylloscopidae with a single genus, Phylloscopus.
+The genus contains 80 species.
+Of these, eleven were formerly placed in the genus Seicercus, but when a 2018 molecular phylogeny study found that Seicercus was embedded in Phylloscopus, the two genera were merged leaving the family Phylloscopidae with a single genus, Phylloscopus.